SPUR is a 6 month virtual residency to support the next generation of young artists, made up of graduating students of 2020.

 - Joey + Megan intro / Manifesto

-In this workshop we will be using our personhood as a prism through which to ‘think with’ the more than human world of which we are a part.
-After establishing some relational terms we will pragmatically consider the possibilities of a cosmic metaphysics that takes us from the big bang to our current selves as we touch on: Cosmogenesis, Solar systems as karmic clocks that calibrate consciousness and etch it into organic avatars, reincarnation, sentient ecologies of non/pre/dis/incarnate entities, the dream of self, mythic meaning, spirituality and simulation.
+This talk proposed that personhood can be thought of as a prism through which to ‘think with’ the more than human world of which we are a part.
+It pragmatically considers the possibilities of a cosmic metaphysics that takes us from the big bang to our current selves as we touch on: Cosmogenesis, Solar systems as karmic clocks that calibrate consciousness and etch it into organic avatars, reincarnation, sentient ecologies of non/pre/dis/incarnate entities, the dream of self, mythic meaning, spirituality and simulation.

 - Introduction to SPUR.WORLD platform: how to set up a profile, earn points, organise activity and interact with other users.